 WELCOME to the Department of Fisheries and Wildlife at Michigan State University.
-We strongly believe that our natural resources and environment are vital to our future, thus the faculty, staff and students in the Department of Fisheries and Wildlife strive to meet the global challenges that threaten the sustainability of our ecosystems.
-We empower our students and our stakeholders with the knowledge needed to ensure our natural heritage and a high quality of life.
-We accomplish this through our renowned and distinguished education, research and outreach programs.
+We strongly believe that natural resources and environment are vital to the future of humanity.
+The faculty, staff and students in the Department of Fisheries and Wildlife strive to meet the global challenges that threaten the sustainability of Earth’s ecosystems.
+Through our renowned and distinguished education, research, and outreach programs, we empower students and stakeholders with the knowledge, skills, and tools needed to safeguard our natural heritage and promote quality of life for all.

 Who will make a difference for the rivers, the lakes, the land?

 Dr. Gore and co-authors recently published an article in Nature Sustainability titled "Transnational environmental crime threatens sustainable development"

 MSU scholars apply a new, more holistic way to examine global agricultural trade to better understand what’s going on when a country as enormous as China develops a big appetite for soybeans.

 Published on July 15, 2019

 A team of scientists from Michigan State University and the Environmental Protection Agency examined patterns of nutrients and aquatic plants in lakes, wetlands and streams.
 A paper on the project was published in the journal Ecological Applications.